 What types of care do you provide?

-Nursing services such as wound care and medication teaching, therapy services such as pain management and strengthening exercises, nutritional consultations, and social work services.
+Nursing services such as wound care and medication teaching, therapy services such as pain management and strengthening exercises, speech therapy, nutritional consultations, and social work services.

 Do you provide any additional services?